-Holders of income Shares in relation to any Fund are entitled to be paid the income of that Fund which is attributed to those Shares on the relevant annual and interim allocation dates.
-Holders of accumulation Shares are not entitled to receive the income attributable to those Shares but that income is automatically added to (and retained as part of) the capital assets of the relevant Fund on the relevant interim and/or annual allocation dates.
+Holders of income Shares are entitled to be paid the income attributable to such Shares on the relevant allocation dates as set out in Appendix I.

+Holders of accumulation Shares are not entitled to be paid the income attributable to such Shares, but that income is automatically transferred to (and retained as part of) the capital assets of the relevant Fund on the relevant interim and/or annual accounting dates.
+The price of an accumulation Share increases to reflect this.